 If you have good general health, dental implants will certainly work for you.
 Habits such as heavy drinking or smoking can increase problems associated with initial healing and influence the long-term health of gum and bone surrounding each implant.

-Most patients will be very familiar with the dental anesthetics used for routine dentistry and will know how effective they are.
-Implants are placed using the same anesthesia.
+Most patients will be very familiar with the dental anaesthetics used for routine dentistry and will know how effective they are.
+Implants are placed using the same anaesthesia.